jared1980/weeklystatus/weeklystatus.md

    - 🚫 [6/21] could not reproduce anymore
 ### Tethering
 ### Active Service
-  - ✅ [7/13] Fix active service lists for WAN/LAN are blanked when WAN interface is down
 ### VPN
  - 📌 [6/22] create more than one tunnels on the same smartphone.
 After connected and disconnected to server.
 The connection status on HG could be wrong.
 ### Smarthome
  - ✅ [7/13] update bootstrap to 2.3.20 (due to awk command syntax)
       > Currently, v1.x.x still used.
 	  > When upgrade busybox to 1.35.0, shuld switch to bootstrap v2.x.x by enabling`CONFIG_QIVICON_BOOTSTRAP_2=y` in .config
- - 📌 [7/14] prepare test image and provide to Todor.
+ - ✅ [7/18] prepare test images(Plus/A/B) and provide to Todor.
+ - ✅ [7/20] update bootstrap to 2.3.21 (bootstrap compiled using Golang 1.18.4, which contains many security fixes)
+### HDSM
+ - 🟢 dsl ccapi readness
+      > ✅ Sync code from Smart 3 and let it buildable.

+      > 🟢 check api readness.

+### Misc
+ - 🟢 openssl upgrade issue
+      > [7/20] openssl(1.1.1i) from Brcm SDK was not installed to rootfs. openssl(1.1.1g) from ALDK package was installed to rootfs.

 ## VRV9517WAX44 2-B-H2-23 (Smart 5/RDK)

 ### Tethering
 #### 🟢 Build Tethering software stacks
  - 🔴 [7/05] Build usbmuxd recipe for iPhone
-     > skip due to GPL-3.0
+     > skip due to *GPL-3.0 or GPL-2.0*

 #### Implementation
  - 🟡 study how to fit in the LTE dongle status pulling/notifying
    - HAL client/Server to detect tethering link state
      > use inotify to watch /sys/class/net, if new interface, e.g., usb0 created, new folder /sys/class/net/usb0 was created, too.

 	 > ✅ [7/14] inotify PoC failed, it doesn't support sysfs pseudo fs.

      > 🟢 [7/14] try to use libudev.